Notifications UI design: Why most apps annoy users instead

 • Minimal Disruption: System notifications should not disrupt the user experience within the app, but instead provide valuable information or settings.

-Purpose: Reminders and alerts prompt users about tasks, events, or time-sensitive actions that they need to take or be aware of within the app.
+Reminders and alerts nudge users about tasks, events, or time-sensitive actions they need to take or stay aware of inside the app.

 ⬛⬛⬜ Medium Priority: These notifications require users' attention as they serve as time-sensitive reminders or alerts for important actions or events.